 Creating a slice of nature

-Looking just at humidity, how would we a keeper, many thousands of miles away from the natural habitat for our animals, know what the correct humidity is?
+Looking just at humidity, how would we — as keepers, many thousands of miles away from the natural habitat of our animals — know what the correct humidity is?
 Especially given we know so little about many of the species arriving into the hobby?
-It is important to note that different species of isopods may have unique humidity and temperature requirements, so researching the needs of your specific species is essential.

 Climate vs. Microclimate